codyzu/jasql/_includes/api.md

-## The jasql module exports a single class, `Jasql`.
+### The jasql module exports a single class, `Jasql`.

-<p class="lead">This class exposes an intuitive API that makes CRUDL'ing (Create, Read, Update, Delete and List) documents a cinch.</p>
+### This class exposes an intuitive API that makes CRUDL'ing (Create, Read, Update, Delete and List) documents a cinch. jasql is designed to easily integrate into applications serving REST API's, but jasql's easy API makes it suitable for all types of use cases.

-## jasql was designed to easily integrate into REST API's, but it's easy API makes it suitable for all types of use cases.
+Once instantiated, all of the methods of the `Jasql` class return a Promise.

 ---

 ## `constructor (opts)`

-The constructor accepts an opts parameter.
+#### The jasql constructor accepts has a single optional paratmeter, `opts`.

 <table class="table table-striped table-hover">
   <thead>